modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

 Statistics Logging (counter.php)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``page_builder/counter.php`` records page views by device and module in MySQL, and is used to tally page views from MySQL when the Statistics sub-module is viewed.
+``page_builder/counter.php`` records various statistics (saves them in MySQL).
+Records page views of the mobile web by device and module.
+Additionally records the use of the API for Native Mobile Apps.
+Furthermore, this file is used to tally statistics from MySQL when the Statistics sub-module is viewed.

 This file includes a class called ``PageViews`` which queries a